milonmaze/privacy-terms-observatory/www.microsoft.com/en-us/corporate-responsibility/reporting-governance.md

 Aligning our values
 Global standards

-We inform our disclosure strategies with careful consideration of commonly used global standards, including the Global Reporting Initiative (GRI) Sustainability Reporting Standards.
+We inform our disclosure strategies with careful consideration of commonly used global standards and we are closely following the evolution of voluntary and regulatory standards for ESG disclosures.

-Learn more about the Global Reporting Initiative (GRI) Principles of United Nations Global Compact (UNGC)
+Learn more about the International Financial Reporting Standards Principles of United Nations Global Compact (UNGC)

 In 2006, we began endorsing the United Nations Global Compact and we file an annual Communication on Progress implementing the 10 UNGC principles.
-Learn more about the UN Global Compact Index at the bottom of this page.

 View our Communication on Progress report
+Learn more about the UN Global Compact
 United Nations Guiding Principles

 Microsoft was among the first companies to align our human rights work with the UN Guiding Principles on Business and Human Rights and to adopt the UN Guiding Principles Reporting Framework.